 People are familiar with the fact that rubber products have a certain odour.
 It doesn’t matter if it’s a rubber tire, rubber bands, or the latex rubber that’s used in mattress manufacturing – there's bound to be a certain smell.

-The strong smell of rubber products emanates from compounds produced when certain enzymes and bacteria are present in the latex.
+The smell of rubber products emanates from compounds produced when certain enzymes and bacteria are present in the latex.
+These are naturally occurring and are even present when the latex is in it's most natural liquid form.
 When the latex is exposed to heat during processing, it also emits certain odours.
 The industry term for this process is "thermal degradation."

 Just like most brand new products, latex mattresses can give off a certain type of odour.
-Latex mattresses made from organic latex rubber typically have a fainter smell compared to the chemical smell emanating from ones made from poly-foam and memory foam.
+Latex mattresses typically have a fainter smell compared to the chemical smell emanating from ones made from poly-foam and memory foam.

 The smell of natural latex is usually likened to sweet-smelling vanilla.
-Of course, even without the harsh chemical odour people have come to expect from rubber products, this so-called vanilla smell can still irritate people with a high level of sensitivity to certain scents.
+Of course, even without the harsh chemical odour people have come to expect from synthetic materials, any smell can still irritate people with a high level of sensitivity to certain scents.
 And, although extremely rare, there are also people who could be allergic to latex.

-Lower-quality latex products that contain high levels of fillers and chemical masking agents that reduce odour might not smell as much either.
+Lower-quality latex products which contain high levels of fillers and chemical masking agents might not smell as much either.
 This makes it impossible to determine the quality or natural content of a latex mattress from smell alone.
-Although it may be counterintuitive, organic latex typically has a stronger natural rubber odour in the initial stage because additives are restricted.
+Although it may be counter-intuitive, organic latex typically has a stronger natural rubber odour in the initial stage due to the purity of the rubber.

 Natural and organic latex mattresses comprise mainly of the Hevea brasiliensis (rubber tree) milk, water, and naturally occurring fats.
 Since different latex mixes can look and smell the same it’s important to confirm 3rd party content certifications like the Global Organic Latex Standard (GOLS) that set stringent composition standards for latex rubber.

 For latex rubber to be GOLS-certified, it must comprise more than 95% certified organic latex raw material.
 It should also meet the set permissible limits for harmful substances, polymer and filler content, and emission test standards.
-Some manufacturers of natural latex mattresses will air layers upon to reduce the initial odour intensity, although the natural smell is known to dissipate over time.
+We can air layers out upon request to reduce the initial odour intensity, although the natural smell is known to dissipate over time.

 If you’re wondering about other latex rubber products like gloves and tires, these products are manufactured using totally different processes and additives.
 This is why they emit stronger smells.